aesagtekin/aesagtekin.github.io/_pages/research.md

 title: "Modeling perceptual decision-making mechanism considering the multilayered structure of the cortex"
 permalink: /research/
-type: "Bachelor's Thesis"
-date: 2022-04-04
 ---

 Will be updated.

----
-title: ""Implementing the cortex model in "Simple model of spiking neurons" paper by E. M. Izhikevich (2003) with Brian2"
+## "Implementing the cortex model in "Simple model of spiking neurons" paper by E. M. Izhikevich (2003) with Brian2"
-permalink: /research/
-type: "Individual Project"
-date: 2021-05-12
----

 1000 randomely connected neurons are simulated.